SauzyOmp/Startup_NuclearPizza/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **All functionality implemented or mocked out** - All buttons now do their functionality more or less, only map functionality
+- [x] **All functionality implemented or mocked out** - All buttons now do or mock their functionality, map functionality right now is just arbitrary circles
-- [x] **Hooks** - Lots of useState hooks, added a useEffect hook that will eventually call database api, but basically just changes state for now
+- [x] **Hooks** - Lots of useState hooks, added a useEffect hook that will eventually call database api, but basically just changes state for now.
+Also the map uses useEffect

 ### Elevator Pitch